swissiety/LspLexer4Pygments/README.md

 # LspLexer4Pygments
-connects a *Language Server Protocol* (LSP) server with [Pygments](https://github.com/pygments/pygments) for syntax highlighting.
+connects [Pygments](https://github.com/pygments/pygments) with a [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP) server for syntax highlighting purposes.

-This tool uses the *semantic tokens* feature of LSP (LSP 3.16) and maps them to Pygments tokens, which are then used by Pygments to highlight your input accordingly.
+This tool uses the *semantic tokens* feature of LSP (LSP 3.16) and maps the retrieved information to Pygments tokens, which are then used by Pygments to highlight your input accordingly.

-Pygments can colorize input for cli, HTML, LaTeX, ... so you can use Pygments and LspLexer4Pygments for syntax highlighting of a custom LspServer implementation to enhance your web based documentation e.g. via [MkDocs](https://github.com/mkdocs/mkdocs), your thesis, scientific paper, etc.
+Pygments can colorize input for cli, HTML, LaTeX, ... so you can use Pygments and LspLexer4Pygments for syntax highlighting of a custom LspServer implementation to enhance your web based documentation e.g. via [MkDocs](https://github.com/mkdocs/mkdocs), your thesis, a scientific paper, etc.

 ## Requirements
 - the used language server can communicate via STDIO and needs to support the semantic tokens capability